flatironinstitute/CryoLike/docs/source/usage/likelihoodComputation.rst

     - ``optimal_displacement_x_S[i]`` and ``..._y_S[i]`` are the displacements resulting in that alignment score
     - ``optimal_inplane_rotation_S[i]`` is the rotation resulting in that alignment score

+[TO DO::: I DONT KNOW IF THIS IS AN OUTPUT ANYMORE, and its not referenced in the output section above]

 .. _optimal_displacement_rotations:

 Optimized Displacement and Rotations
 *********************************************